JohnTelford/GPT/docs/Topics/HOA/hoa_overview.md

 <figcaption>Remove Dividing Fence</figcaption>
 </figure>

-Replaced it with a prober HOA fence and gate at the south end of our **Entitled Percentage Ownership In The General Common Elements** area
+<div style="page-break-after: always"></div>

+# Replace

 <figure markdown>
   ![Proper HOA Fence and Gate](/img/FullSizeRender.png)
+<figcaption>SW Corner of Unit for
-<figcaption>New Proper HOA Fence and Gate Placement</figcaption>
+ New Proper HOA Fence and Gate Placement</figcaption>
 </figure>

 ---

+Replaced dividing fence with a prober HOA fence and gate at the south end of our **Entitled Percentage Ownership In The General Common Elements** area

 We will then be conforming to the uniformity of Townhome Village style.